JacobTutt/Galactic_Evol_Clustering/README.md

 2. Compare the success of the APOGEE and GALAH surveys in recovering the Milky Way’s assembly history.

-3. Prepose suggestions to future approaches of clustering algorthims to improve convergence, scalability and stability for greater applicability to the larger scale datasets from upcoming spectroscopic surveys such as WEAVE and 4MOST.
+3. Prepose suggestions to future approaches of clustering algorthims to improve convergence, scalability and stability for the application to the larger scale datasets from upcoming spectroscopic surveys such as WEAVE and 4MOST.

 This repository forms part of the submission for the MPhil in Data Intensive Science's Research Project at the University of Cambridge.